The Benefits of Genetic Diversity for International Forest Co.

 “Be Smart Before You Start”

-We are promoting the concept of “Be Smart Before You Start”.
+We are promoting the concept of “Be Smart Before You Start” and remember “ Not All Seedlings Are Created Equal”.
 This is encouraging landowners to become knowledgeable about all of their options before starting a new forest.

 Recently, the Southeastern Society of American Forester’s (a part of the National Society of American Forester’s professional organizations) held a conference in Panama City, Florida around the theme of “Twelve Tons per Acre per Year”.
 This was addressing if growing twelve tons per acre per year of timber is possible, what is necessary to make it happen and is it economically feasible.
 The answer to all of these questions was “yes” but it depends on a lot of factors which all addressed in our decision pyramid.